microsoft/botframework-solutions/docs/skills/README.md

 - [Automotive](./automotive.md)
 - [Experimental Skills](./experimental-skills.md)

+## Skill Deployment
+The Productivity and Point of Interest skills are automatically deployed and configured as part of a Virtual Assistant deployment.
+Automotive and Experimental skills are not added automatically.
+If you wish to deploy and develop/test a skill independently of the Virtual Assistant see the local mode deployment instructions within each skills documentation page.

 ## Create a New Skill

 Use the Skill Template to [Create a New Skill](./create.md) with an out-of-the-box basic Skill and unit test project.